Irene-coder-dot/dsc-phase-1-project-v3/README.md

 # *Recommendations for Low-Risk Aircraft Models Suitable for Fleet Selection*

-**1.Prioritize Aircraft with Low Accident Counts and Low Injury Rates (e.g., AIRVAN, M7AERO, JETSTREAM, 737-222, CitationJet 2)**
+**1.Prioritize Aircraft with Low Accident Counts and Low Injury Rates**

-* **Findings:** Aircraft such as AIRVAN, M7AERO, JETSTREAM, 737-222, and CitationJet 2 are associated with low accident counts and minimal injury rates, suggesting these models are safer and more reliable overall.
+* **Findings:** Aircraft such as M7AERO, JETSTREAM, and CitationJet 2 exhibit low accident frequencies and minimal injury and fatality rates.
+These models suggest that they are safer and more reliable, with fewer incidents overall and lower injury severity.

 * **Recommendation:** Prioritize these aircraft models for regular operations, especially on high-traffic routes or missions where safety is a top priority.
 These models are proven to have a strong safety profile with fewer incidents and minimal injury outcomes.